-During the 2011-2012 academic year, Ball High School students measured a profile location in Galveston Island State Park (BEG02, Fig. 4).
+During the 2012-2013 academic year, Ball High School students measured a profile location in Galveston Island State Park (BEG02, Fig. 4).
 Ball High School students had measured this same location in previous years, and the Bureau had conducted quarterly surveys at these locations from 1983 through 1985 after Hurricane Alicia.
 Since 1985, however, the beaches had been surveyed on an irregular schedule, about once a year, and only when specific projects were funded to do so or when Bureau personnel were in the area conducting other work.
 The THSCMP helps ensure that time series at these key locations are continued.
 The Galveston Island State Park profile has increased in importance because it served as a control site for comparing profiles measured in front of geotextile-tube projects along the Pirates Beach subdivision to the northeast of the park.
 Results of a study utilizing data collected by Ball High School students were published in Shore & Beach, the journal of the American Shore & Beach Preservation Association.
 The data have increased scientific understanding of recovery of beaches and dunes following storms (Hurricane Alicia, Tropical Storm Frances, Hurricane Claudette, Hurricane Rita, Hurricane Ike) that have impacted the area.

-Palacios, Port Aransas, and Port Isabel High Schools and Van Vleck and Tidehaven Middle Schools continued the beach-profile time series at their established locations, and Cunningham Middle School is continuing to establish baseline data at its monitoring location.
+Palacios, Port Aransas, and Port Isabel High Schools and Cunningham, Van Vleck, and Tidehaven Middle Schools continued the beach-profile time series at their established locations.
 Profile and process data that the students collected have been incorporated into the beach-profile database at the Bureau, and scientists are using these data to investigate beach-erosion patterns.

-To support coastal management issues, data collected by the students are clearly useful in explaining beach cycles and defining short-term versus long-term trends.
+In support of coastal management issues, data collected by the students are clearly useful in explaining beach cycles and defining short-term versus long-term trends.
 Defining these trends is important in decision making regarding coastal development and beach nourishment.
 The program has also increased public awareness through the students.
 Given the number of inquiries from people wishing to enter their school or group in THSCMP, the program seems to be reaching the public.
 Television reports, presentations at conferences, and newspaper articles have also helped.
 The website will continue to be instrumental in extending the reach of the program and increasing public awareness of coastal processes.